mikejholly/spot/README.md

 # spot

 Spot is a simple command line tool that offers basic control over currently playing Spotify tracks.
 I made it because I find switching to the player distracting while working.
-It currently supports adding a song to your library (Spotify's equivalent to liking) and
+It currently supports adding a song to your library (Spotify's equivalent to liking) and skipping to the next song in your playlist.

 ## Setup